frankt716/cse-191-fall23/rec02.lagda.md

      = if false then true\
      = false

-This is expected since the whether does not dictate the day.
+This is expected since the weather does not dictate the day.
 I have certainly had rainy days that were not on Wednesdays.

 ## Tautologies